vlad9486/rej/README.md

 The size of the key can vary and is limited by to 1 kiB.

-Partially guaranteed ACID.
+ACID is not tested well.

 ## TODO:

-* B-Tree algorithms.
+* B-Tree remove value, fix table scanning.
 * Full encryption (Adiantum).
 * More tests.
 * More tests for ACID.